WeftFinance/weft_docs/v2/overview/borrowing.md

 Thus, with 10,000 XRD as collateral, and considering the already borrowed 500 xUSDC, you can borrow up to an additional $200 worth of assets.
 Any attempt to borrow beyond this limit will be rejected by the protocol.

-## NFT Collateral Pool.

-Under certain conditions, a non-fungible resource could be listed to be used as collateral.
-If The non-fungible can be redeemed for fungible resources already listed as collateral, it can be configured as accepted as collateral with a dedicated NFT Collateral Pool.

-NFT Collateral borrowing power are evaluated in to stages:

-1. First, the protocol determines the amount of redeemable fungible resources
-2. Evaluate borrowing power contributions as normal fungible collateral based on collateral pools LTV.

-This feature can come in handy to leverage value locks under non-fungible resources like liquidity providing receipts or staking receipts without losing exposure to expected yield.

 ## Borrowing with efficiency